Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 rm *.tar.gz # make sure to run where only the download .tar.gz are present
 ```

-The above commands can be used to download and decompress the taballs from the Hisat2 download page.
-The paths to the extarcted genome index folder should needs to be provided for the alignment.
+The above commands can download and decompress the taballs from the Hisat2 download page.
+The paths to the extracted genome index folder should need to be provided for the alignment.

 ### 2.2 Perform sequence alignment